-- a) Formulate this question as an augmented matrix. - b) Formulate this question as a system of linear equations. - c) What does this mean in terms of spans? - d) Answer the question using the interactive demo. - e) Answer the question using row reduction.
+- a) Formulate this question as an augmented matrix. - b) Formulate this question as a system of linear equations. - c) What does this mean in terms of spans? - d) Determine whether the vector equation is consistent by using the interactive demo.